 Subsidiary PharmaShift Co., Ltd. was established on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
 In March 2021 the subsidiary launched the "Your Family Pharmacy" service utilizing its official LINE account.
-The number of registered friends increased from 10,000 as of April 2, 2021 to over 50,000 by May 28, 2021.
-Furthermore, the number of pharmacies adopting the service reached 168 as of April 2021.
+As of end-June 2021, the official LINE account had more than 87,000 friends (users), with 350 stores having introduced the service.